 Corrosive ammunition contains a primer that uses potassium chlorate as an oxidizer.
 The potassium chlorate forms a salt and is left inside the bore after the cartridge is fired.
 Salt attracts and absorbs water which then becomes a corrosive compound on steel.
 If this salt residue is left alone, it will corrode the steel.

 Corrosive ammunition is plentiful and cheap.
-If you clean a firearm properly after firing corrosive ammunition, there will not be any corrosion issues and the firearm will have a long life.
+If you clean guns properly after firing corrosive ammunition, there will not be any corrosion issues and the firearm will have a long life.
 If you do not clean it properly, it will seize up with rust.

 So what is the PROPER way to clean a firearm that has been used with corrosive ammunition?